-Application penetration testing employs globally accepted and industry standard frameworks to attempt to compromise, gain access, or take over apps, be they software, web applications or mobile applications.
-The testing identifies application security flaws and helps companies to see their software through the eyes of both hacker and experienced developer.
+Application penetration testing employs globally accepted and industry-standard frameworks to attempt to compromise, gain access, or take over apps, be they software, web applications, or mobile applications.
+The testing identifies application security flaws and helps companies to see their software through the eyes of both hackers and experienced developers.

 It’s a good idea to have different people test the security of an app than those who developed it. as developers are often too close to their work to effectively analyze its security flaws.

 The better you understand application complexity and can communicate that to your security partner, the more effective this type of security penetration testing can be.